ThomWright/ThomWright.github.io/_drafts/at-least-once-delivery.md

 **Result**: the message get published multiple times. _At-least-once_.

-We can reduce the likelihood of publishing the message twice, but not prevent it entirely.
+There's always _somewhere_ you can insert a process crash to derail any attempt at emitting a non-idempotent side-effect exactly once.
+We can reduce the likelihood of this side effect happening twice, but not prevent it entirely.
 This is the essence of at-least-once message processing.

 ## Design questions

-Questions to ask when designing systems like this:
+When designing systems like this, it can help to ask ourselves these questions:

 - Can these operations be made idempotent?
 - Is it acceptable for the non-idempotent side-effects to happen more than once?